catalinmiron/react-native-css-gradient/README.md

 }
 ```

-This library will first try to import `LinearGradient` from [Expo](https://expo.io) or fallback to [react-native-linear-gradient](https://github.com/react-native-community/react-native-linear-gradient).
+This library is working only with `LinearGradient` from [Expo](https://expo.io).

+TODO: Add fallback to `react-native-linear-gradient` package in case when Expo is missing.

 ### Props